We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 2. Inverter Generators

 This process seems complex, but it actually helps create what’s known as clean energy, or energy that remains stable while in use.
-For this reason, it’s suitable for use in sensitive electronics, like phones and laptops.
+For this reason, it’s suitable for use with sensitive electronics, like phones and laptops.
 Due to the stable energy output, inverter generators also operate more quietly.

 Best for: Protecting electronic equipment from power surges